Xiaomeng-He/BRIDGE/README.md

 python main.py
 ```

 By default, this runs an experiment on the `NASA` dataset using the `Markov` model with `bridge` decoding.
-All experiment settings are defined in `ExperimentConfig` in `main.py`.
 You can modify the configuration by changing the corresponding fields in `ExperimentConfig`.

 ### BRIDGE Configuration